Gokul7904231/AI-Operating-Content-generator/README.md

 ## What is ShortForge?

-**ShortForge is an AI video-production application built on top of a software-factory architecture called FactoryOS.**
+**ShortForge is an AI video-production application built on top of a software-factory architecture called ShortForge.**

 A user provides an idea.
 The system coordinates the rest of the production lifecycle: